adamshostack/conflictmodeling/2-Threats/README.md

 attacks, there are things, such as election interference, that are uncommon in interpersonal conflict.

+##  Unintented Platform Structure Effects
+Unintended consecounces of platform structure and capabilities.
+The structure of an online/social platform has the ability to influnce the behaviour of it's users.
+An example of that is the echo chamber where users are only shown content which agrees to their sensibilities.
+This makes the users more suseptable to different attacks.

 # A taxonomy of images
 Conflict over images seems to run eternal.
 From Nazi flags to nipples, image content is a constant battlefield.
 This list is to provoke thinking about the range of issues presented with images, not to suggest solutions.